 - Maintain your distance when you are living with the housesitter ahead of your departure.

-- Use and provide disposable gloves and masks for the housesitters for the time they are living with you
+- Use and provide disposable gloves and masks for the housesitters for the time they are living with you, and for housesitting cleaning

 - If you are offering your vehicle clean your car before handover.
 And ask the housesitter to clean the car for you inside and out before you return